puzzle/gitlab-ci-cd-training/content/en/docs/012/security.md

 ```

 Commit and push the changes to trigger the pipeline

+Now the pipeline should faile because the GitLab Secret Analyzer will find a private key inside our repository.
 <!-- TODO Check for ouput -->

 {{% alert color="danger" %}}If you ever push a secret into a repository, **YOU MUST CONSIDER THIS SECRET AS INSECURE**.
 Remove the secret from the repository and change all related secrets!{{% /alert %}}